cremerlab/useless_expression/code/processing/growth_rates/2021-07-26_r1_SingleKO_acetate/README.md

 ## Notes & Results
-### Dropped Measurements
-There were two issues in this run of the plate reader, one that's my fault and another was an instrument glitch, I think.

-1. While setting up the plate, I accidentally added some ∆flh sample to the ∆glt replicate 1 well (C3).
-This replicate was dropped from the dataset and was not further analyzed.

-2. For replicate 3 of ∆mgl (well F5), there was an obvious and aberrant spike in the optical density within the first 6 time points.
-I'm not sure what it is, but these points were dropped from the analysis, with the remainder of replicate 3 being kept.

 ### Growth Rate Inference
 The experiment appears to be successful in that we were able to measure steady-state